mjggibson4/Practical1/readme.md

 ###  Run the Model

-Select the Model and Click Run.
-A within the canvas of the window, the agents will be observed moving around the domain.
+Select the "Model" menu and "Click" Run.
+A within the canvas of the GUI window, the agents will be observed moving around the domain.

 ## 5 Standards

 This model has been produced in Python 3.7.
 The code has been produced to adhere to Google Python standards.
-The full details of this style can be found [here](http://google.github.io/styleguide/pyguide.html ""
+The full details of this style can be found [here](http://google.github.io/styleguide/pyguide.html "")

 ## 6 Troubleshooting

-In the case of errors within this program please check the troubleshooting file which can be located here:
+In the case of errors within this program please check the troubleshooting file which can be located [here](https://github.com/mjggibson4/Practical1/blob/master/InternalChecks.md "")

-## Licensing
+## 7 Licensing

+This program is open source and licensed via an MIT license.
+The full details of this license are available [here](https://github.com/mjggibson4/Practical1/blob/master/License.md "")

 ## 8 Acknowledgements